-Proposer's solution:
+Proposer's solution

-There are two main parts to the solutions:
+In the Proposer's view there are two main parts to the solutions:

-- 1. System Telephony can be provided via mobile phone / internet-based phone - The System Telephony definition is changed so that a BM participant that is obliged to have System Telephony can use a mobile phone or internet phone to fulfil this requirement.
+1. System Telephony can be provided via mobile phone / internet-based phone

+• The System Telephony definition to be changed so that a BM participant that is obliged to have System Telephony can use a mobile phone or internet phone to fulfil this requirement.
 There would be no change to Control Telephony requirements.